Sara M.Salt Lake City.Utah.34yo.

-I have been quilting for about 15 years, with a lengthy break in there to explore knitting.
+I quilted for about 10 years, before I discovered knitting.
 I lived in San Francisco for 3 years, where it is always knitting weather, and a scarf is de rigueur.
 During that time, I had a non-reliable sewing machine, and an even less reliable living situation, so my fibers spent lots of time in boxes being moved from neighborhood to neighborhood.
 If I had but unpacked my fabrics, they would have seen the Western Addition, the Richmond, the Mission, Bernal Heights, Haight Ashbury, and Pacific Heights.
 Only my scarves, hats, and mittens ever accompanied me out of the house; together we walked packs of city dogs and combed the chilly beaches countless times.

 I taught a few close girlfriends to knit right before I left SLC to live in SF.
 I struggled to find work in SF and was amazed to discover that one could indeed make a living teaching knitting (many of my students were children, as I was the teacher with the most patience for the very young).
 I was a shop-girl for one of the biggest yarn stores I’ve ever entered, ImagiKnit, and they sent me on so many private lessons.
 I traveled around, mostly by bike and bus, in my rain gear and super-dorky black helmet and saw some of the loveliest and grandest homes!
 I also walked dogs in the moss-drizzle, fog soup, the cake-knife wind, the crinkly sunlight, the near-warm salty breeze.
 I got chilled to my bones and didn’t warm up until Zach coaxed me away to Los Angeles.